Emanuel Ax, piano

 Fantasie in C major, Op.
 17

-The germ of the Fantasie consisted of a single movement titled “Ruins,” which Schumann later expanded into a memorial triptych to Beethoven with the addition of panels labeled “Trophies” and “Palms.”
-By early 1838, he had reverted to his original conception, telling Clara that “the first movement is probably the most passionate I have ever written—a deep lamentation for you.”
-Like many of Schumann’s works, the Fantasie plays on the contrasting temperaments of his fictitious literary alter egos, the stormy, impulsive Florestan and the dreamy, ruminative Eusebius.
-Florestan takes center stage at the outset, as a broad, majestic melody soars above rippling sixteenth notes.
-But the gentle spirit of Eusebius dominates the first movement’s prayer-like middle section and the tender Adagio at the end, in which Schumann quotes a poignant snatch of melody from the song cycle Beethoven wrote to his own “distant beloved.”
-The second movement is a crisply energetic march pulsing with rhythmic vitality, while the finale owes its mood of reverie to Schumann’s searching harmonies and his characteristic technique of embedding the melody in a rich skein of figuration.
+Underlying the score are the contrasting personalities of Schumann’s literary alter egos, the stormy, impulsive Florestan and the dreamy, ruminative Eusebius.
+(As editor of the Neue Zeitschrift für Musik, Germany’s leading music journal, Schumann had invented them “in order to express different points of view on artistic matters.”)
+Florestan takes center stage at the outset of the Fantasie, as a broad, majestic melody soars above rippling 16th notes.
+But the gentle spirit of Eusebius dominates the first movement’s prayer-like middle section and the tender Adagio at the end, in which Schumann quotes a poignant snatch of melody from the song Beethoven wrote to his own “distant beloved.”
+The second movement is a crisply energetic march pulsing with rhythmic vitality; the boldly annunciatory main theme returns several times in different guises.
+The finale owes its dreamy mood to Schumann’s searching harmonies and his characteristic technique of embedding the melody in a rich skein of figuration.

-© Harry Haskell, 2022
+© Harry Haskell, 2025